Category Archives: GMAT

 Scored either well below or well above average on an initial practice GMAT, taken cold.
 If you are well below average, the prep class might not be enough instruction to get your skills up.
 If you are well above average, you might already know most of the stuff taught in the prep class.
 After all, a prep class has to make sure it is covering concepts that the average person in the class needs to be taught.
 So, if you aren’t somewhere close to average, a prep class is probably not for you.

-- A side note ”“ if you are trying to score above 700 on the GMAT, then you’ll encounter some pretty difficult questions.
-Many people find that a tutor can quickly reveal the core concepts at play in these seemingly difficult questions, oftentimes in cases where self-study or a prep class simply would have failed.
-So, if you’re dedicated to trying to break 700, a tutor starts to become a better option.
+- A side note: If you are trying to score above 700 on the GMAT, you’ll encounter some pretty difficult questions.
+Many people find that a tutor can quickly reveal the core concepts at play here, oftentimes in cases where self-study or a prep class simply would have failed.
+If you’re dedicated to trying to break 700, a tutor starts to become a better option.

-- You may not have much time because you’re literally taking the GMAT in 4 weeks.
-Or, you may be taking it in 3 months, but you work 80 hours a week, leaving little free time to prep.
+- You may not have much time because you’re taking the GMAT in four weeks.
+Or, you may be taking it in three months but you work 80 hours a week, leaving little free time to prep.
 If you don’t have much time, a private tutor is the most efficient way to fill in the gaps in your knowledge base.
-A tutor can quickly assess your situation, and focus on the areas in which you need help in a laser-like manner.
+A tutor can quickly assess your situation and focus on your weak areas.

-- If you don’t mind listening to someone else explain something (vs. desiring the satisfaction of having figured it out completely on your own), a private GMAT tutor will work well for you.
+- If you don’t mind listening to someone else explain something (vs. having the satisfaction of figuring it out completely on your own), a private GMAT tutor will work well for you.

 - When it comes to being organized and structured with your time, almost anyone can benefit from a private GMAT tutor.
 Why?
 If you aren’t naturally organized, the tutor can help you develop and stick to a plan.
 If you are, you can use the tutor to answer specific questions or review questions you had trouble with while following your own plan.